Geckos-Ink/nodenet/README.md

 # nodenet
-A .NET binder for (the moment) internal practical purposes
+A nodejs binder in .net for (the moment) internal practical purposes